Rhoda McGaw Theatre, The Ambassadors, Peacocks Centre, Woking GU21 6GQ

-Dance Woking is hosting its seventh annual Boys Platform
+Dance Woking hosted its seventh annual Boys Platform

 Boys take centre stage